Medical students highlight dangers of hypertension at Hispanic Heritage Month Concert

 RELATED: Minority groups in Bowling Green working to change city's unlawful discrimination ordinance

-Spanish Médica spoke to attendees of all ages, medical Student Krupa Bhabsar explained to Gabriel Gamez that thinking about blood pressure, even at a young age, is important.
-Gamaze admitted he didn't understand it all, but appreciated that the club was there and willing to talk to the community.
+Spanish Médica spoke to attendees of all ages, medical student Krupa Bhavsar explained to Gabriel Gamez that thinking about blood pressure, even at a young age, is important.
+Gamez admitted he didn't understand it all but appreciated that the club was there and willing to talk to the community.

 In addition to taking blood pressure readings, the students handed out informational pamphlets between performances.
 The aim was to give attendees helpful preventative information to share along with all the food and fun of the concert.